 Add a bolero to keep you warm in case the weather turns cool on the beach.
 Or show off your lengths in a knee-length sundress in a flowing fabric like chiffon that blows in the tropical breezes.

 Accessorize your beach wedding guest dress with bright color jewelry.
 A straw hat easily shields your face from the sun.
 Leave your high heels at home.
 Flats or sandals fit the occasion perfectly.
 And who knows, you may just end up going barefoot after the couple ties the knot!

 Dressy Casual: This code always raises the toughest questions on what to wear.
 It tends to be vague and open-ended.
 Avoid a formal dress.
 But steer away from attire that is too casual.
 Feel free to put on a pretty skirt with a fancy top.
 (Think lace!)
 Pants are also appropriate but avoid jeans, leggings or sweatpants.
 You don’t want to look like you’re going to the gym or shopping.

 When in doubt, reach for your Little Black Dress.
 You’ll never go wrong!
 If it’s any afternoon wedding in a simple setting, a flirty, fun informal cocktail dress works perfectly.

 Double Check: Still unsure what to wear, then check with family and friends you know who are going to the wedding.
 Ask them what they plan to wear.
 Or check with the bride via an email or text well in advance of the wedding day.
 (You don’t want to bother her just before her big day!).

-When you shop Sydney's Closet's collection of plus size party dresses for wedding guests. rest assured that you arrive in style no matter what the dress code requests.
+When you shop Sydney's Closet's collection of plus size formal gowns for wedding guests, rest assured that you will arrive in style no matter what the dress code requests.
 And the bride and bride groom will love your wedding attire!
 Plus, you’ll look gre